Children's Miracle Network

 Can we take pictures?

 ABSOLUTELY!!
-Make sure you bring your camera and take as many pictures as you like to help you remember the details of your flight.
+We actually encourage you to bring your camera and take as many pictures as you like to help you remember the details of your flight.
+Also, please feel free to share your pictures with friends and family.

 Most flights last about an hour.
 This may vary slightly due to availability of landing sites or unexpected changes in the weather.